|

 POTS

-way to represent anything else.
-Some models are physical objects, such
+represent anything else.
+Some models are physical objects, such as a model of

-as a toy model.
-A conceptual model may be drawn on paper, described in
+a new building to be built.
+A conceptual model may be drawn on paper, described

 See